loomio/loomio_help/content/subscriptions/referral_code/index.md

 - _The code must be used when signing up to a new subscription._
 - _Pricing is based on USD and our standard terms and conditions apply._
+- _[Community groups](https://www.loomio.org/pricing/community) must have no paid staff to qualify for this lifetime deal._
 - _Loomio Nonprofit Pro plans do_ not _qualify._
 - _The referral code can be used only once._